-Because McKendree University must meet the requirements issued by the Illinois State Board of Education and the Illinois State Preparation and Licensure Board, their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
+McKendree University must meet the requirements issued by the Illinois State Board of Education and the Illinois State Preparation and Licensure Board.
+Their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
 A candidate must have earned a grade of "C" or better in all course work applied toward endorsements/licensures.

-Candidates for the licensure must have a teaching major which must include a minimum of 32 semester credit hours from one of the following state-approved teaching areas (Business, Marketing and Computing; English Language Arts; Health Education; Mathematics; Science/Biology Emphasis or Chemistry Emphasis; Social Science/History Emphasis, Political Science Emphasis, or Psychology Emphasis).
+Candidates for the licensure must have a teaching major which must include a minimum of 32 semester credit hours from one of the following state-approved teaching areas: English/Language Arts; Mathematics; Science/Biology Emphasis or Chemistry Emphasis; Social Science/History Emphasis; Political Science Emphasis, or Psychology Emphasis.
 All candidates for licensure are required to successfully pass state-mandated examinations in academic proficiency, content area, and the Assessment of Professional Teaching before licensure is granted.
-It is required that candidates pass the Test of Academic Proficiency (TAP) within the first eight (8) credit hours and prior to admission to the Teacher Education Program, pass the content area exam before the student teaching semester, and pass the Assessment of Professional Teaching exam for program completion.
+It is required that candidates pass the Test of Academic Proficiency (TAP) or state approved equivalent, pass the content area exam before the student teaching semester, and pass the edTPA for program completion.
 Registration information and study guides for the examinations are available on the Illinois Licensure Testing System web site (www. il.nesinc.com).